Guide to Brand Monitoring + TOOLS [2023 update]

-Brand monitoring is the process of tracking publicly available mentions about your brand, service, or product.
+Brand monitoring is the process of tracking publicly available brand mentions about your brand, service, or product.
 The data collected by a brand monitoring tool can have a positive effect on your business.
-Brand monitoring can help you protect your brand reputation, measure the results of marketing campaigns, increase your brand awareness, and much more.
-This post shows why media monitoring is essential nowadays.
-We will also list top brand monitoring tools so you can start the process right away.
+Web monitoring can help you protect your reputation, measure the results of marketing campaigns, increase your brand awareness, and much more.

 To spare you some time, I’ve selected the creme de la creme — top 10 brand monitoring tools!